damonallison/notes/coursera/big-data/04-machine-learning-with-big-data/README.md

   * Outliers

 * Wrangle data
-  * Feature selection
-    * Combine / removing unneeded columns.
+  * Feature selection == combine / removing unneeded columns.

   * Feature transformation
     * Scaling (all values for a column between 0 and 1)